Felonies

 Facing criminal charges can be a scary time.
 The possibility of jail time is real, as is the loss of one’s reputation in their community.
 The accused might be prejudged and abandoned by their neighbors, friends and in some sad cases, even their family.
 That’s when it’s time to turn to a Springfield, MO felony lawyer.
 The attorney’s job is to stand with their client and believe in them even when no one else will and to fight zealously on their behalf.

-Taylor & Phillips serves all of Greene County, Christian County and Webster County from our Springfield office.
+Scott G. Taylor Attorney at Law serves all of Greene County, Christian County and Webster County from our Springfield office.
 Call today at (417) 487-4244 or contact us online to set up a consultation.

 Types of Felonies in Missouri